Manchot Cradle Fill-free Adjustable Pillow

 What's inside Cradle™, and how does it work?

 Cradle™ uses a Dual-Chamber™ structure.
-The main chamber is a solid memory-foam core that carries the support — it doesn't shift, compress unevenly, or shred over time.
-A removable booster sits inside the cover, so you can change the loft in seconds.
-Booster in or out, the support chamber stays exactly the same.
+The main chamber is a solid memory-foam core that carries the support —

-What is a fill-free adjustable pillow?
+What is a Fill-Free Adjustable Pillow™

 Most adjustable pillows are loose-fill — they adjust by adding or removing shredded foam.
 That loose fill is what shifts and settles under your head, so the height you set drifts over time.